SEB-9-BH/react-state-management/concepts/README.md

 | The user toggles the light switch. | The oven light turns on or off.                                                      |
 | The user sets the timer.           | The timer is set and starts to count down.
 When the timer runs out, an alarm sounds. |

-Imagine you were backing a cake.
+Imagine you were baking a cake.
 As part of this process, you would interact with the oven in very specific ways, such as:

 - Setting the temperature to 350 degrees.
 - Setting the timer to 30 minutes.